marcushultman/stream-shell/README.md

 Stream-shell (short name `stsh`), is a non-POSIX compliant shell, taking inspiration from shells that operates on structured data, such as Nushell, but stripping out unnecessary type abstractions and other stuff that just offers too many ways to do the same thing.

-Everything in stream-shell are streams, including the environment and other variables.
+Everything in stream-shell are streams of values, including the environment and other variables.
 Streams are lazily consumed with back-pressure, supporting both finite and infinite sequences.
 They are transformed by commands, such as executable binaries, builtins, and closures (lambdas), and chained together using the `|`-operator.
-Streams makes working with large amounts of data a breeze, as they do not require all data to be loaded upfront before it can start interacting with it.
+Streams makes working with large amounts of data a breeze, as they do not require all data to be loaded upfront before they can start interacting with it.

-Streams are consumed by for example printing the values to stdout, or dumping them to a file, similar to more traditional shells.
-They can also be interpolated into other stream definitions.
-To re-use more complex stream definitions, you can assign the stream with its transforms to a variable, either on the command line or in a script - note that the upstream(s) and commands involved in the stream are not executed until the variable is part of another stream that is being consumed.

 ## Streams